sgeos/sgeos.github.io/_posts/2022-10-03-getting-started-with-playdate.markdown

 #### Pulp

-[Pulp][playdate_pulp] is a web-based game editor for the Playdate.
+[Pulp][playdate_pulp] is a web based game editor for the Playdate.
-The target audience is unsophisticated game developers and people who want to rapidly prototype.
+The target audience is entry level game developers and people who want to rapidly prototype.
 All development and testing can be done in the browser.
-Pulp has a lot of limitations, but it is also easy to learn!
+Pulp has a lot of limitations, but it is also
+[easy to learn][playdate_pulp_tutorials]!
 (Links to documentation for [Pulp][playdate_pulp_docs] and [PulpScript][playdate_pulpscript_docs].)
+Pulp is a good choice for people who are not ready to learn programming.

 Entire games can be exported and imported in JSON format.
 To run a game developed with Pulp in the simulator, click the "DOWNLOAD PDX"